 Where the cessation of risk is less than 5 years to the development of clinically disabling COLD, the presumption of Sulphur Dioxide effect applies.

-In order to adjudicate a claim, the following forms must be completed and submitted
+In order to adjudicate a claim, the following forms are completed and submitted

 Pulmonary function studies must be obtained from the treating agencies.